 No. This is based on each individual employer’s circumstances and preference.

 Why should my organization participate in the apprenticeship program?

 Research indicates that apprenticeships provide multiple benefits to employers:

 - Recruitment – Apprentices can help develop a more diverse workforce, by enabling access to candidates who typically cannot afford traditional college degrees.
 Additionally, since candidates typically come from the surrounding community your organization serves, they help build a representative workforce.
 Apprentices also learn the field in the context of your organization’s culture, priorities, and practices.
-Healthcare employers can therefore better meet your clients’ needs, while building a pipeline of diverse and skilled practitioners.
+Healthcare employers can therefore better meet your clients’ needs, while building a pathway of diverse and skilled practitioners.

 - Retention – Apprentices cost less to employ initially, and studies show that ‘homegrown’ employees are more industrious and demonstrate greater loyalty.
 They also generally experience greater job satisfaction and help increase employee morale.
 Apprentices (and mentors) tend to stay with their employers longer, leading to cost savings related to recruitment and training, reduced overtime, and turnover.
 Research indicates that 80% of apprentices choose to stay with their current employer.
 Apprentice candidates enter into a service commitment where they affirm that they will stay with their new employer for two years after graduation with their occupation certificate.

 - Return on investment (ROI) – Employers typically report strong ROI, including productivity, within a relatively short time span.
 Long-term cost savings are tied to reduced rehiring, recruitment, and retraining expenses.
 Apprentices often outperform traditional employees by their fifth year and are therefore a valued investment.

 Who can participate in the BH Apprenticeship program?